RoskiDeluge/clx/README.md

    nature of beauty and goodness. throughout the dialogue, the characters engage in lively debates and discussions, exploring the complexities of love and desire. the "symposium" is considered one of plato's most important works, and has had a significant influence on weste rn philosophy and literature.

-$> cbot -g "In google sheets, how should I change this formula '=sum($B30:$B32)' so I can keep an absolute reference to the sheet it's in 'RD 2023'?"
-   To keep an absolute reference to the sheet named 'RD 2023' in Google Sheets, you can modify the formula by using the `!` operator to specify the sheet name:

-   '''
-   =sum('RD 2023'!A1:A10)
-   '''

-   Replace `A1:A10` with the range of cells you want to sum in the 'RD 2023' sheet.
-This formula will calculate the sum of the values in the specified range on the 'RD 2023' sheet, regardless of which sheet the formula is entered on.

 ```